Inmate at Lancaster County Prison found dead in cell - Local News 8

 Click here for updates on this story

 Luis Ortiz-Velazquez was discovered unresponsive during a routine check of his cell around 8:53 p.m., prison officials say.
 Prison staff conducted CPR, used an AED, and called 911.
-Lancaster City Fire and EMS personnel arrived and continued lifesaving efforts, but Ortiz-Velazquez remained unresponsive and was pronounced dead shortly thereafter, according to prison officials.
+Lancaster City Fire and EMS personnel arrived and continued lifesaving efforts, but Ortiz-Velazquez remained unresponsive.

 Lancaster City Police and the County Coroner’s Office are investigating, as is the case whenever an inmate dies, prison officials say.